bradleyeckert/ok/windows/README.md

 - A thread to process incoming RS232 data.
 - A thread to execute code on the VM.

+## predefined macros

+You can define BCI_TRACE and VM_TRACE in the project to display traffic.
+For example, the rightmost of the bottom set of tabs in Code::Blocks compiler settings is "\#defines".

 ## Visual Studio

 The Visual Studio 2022 `ok.sln` uses a C++ version of `main`.